AyahRamahi/AyahRamahi.github.io/hugoSite/content/about/index.md

 ### Hi!
 My name is Ayah.

-A computer engineer graduated from the University of Jordan.
+A computer engineering student at the the University of Jordan.
 I write `code`, read, think, and try to have fun while doing that.

 ---